 I love this recipe because it turns a typically tough cut of meat into something tender and delectable!
 You only need a few simple ingredients to get amazing flavor.

 “Made this yesterday for company and got rave reviews.
 Got several requests for repeat dinners with these sandwiches.
 Au jus is so tasty.
 Absolutely delicious and so easy to make.
 A win win for me.
 Couldn’t find hoagie rolls so made on toasted ciabatta rolls.
 Worked great.
 Thank you for sharing this awesome recipe.”

 I strive to incorporate beef into our dinners 2-3 times per week.
 Beef is my son’s favorite protein, so I know that if I make it, he will eat it!
 I also love that he is getting a meal high in protein, because he is so active.
-He can eat it with or without a bun, and he's happy either way!
+He can eat this tender beef with or without a bun, and he’s happy either way!

-"Made this yesterday for the first time, won't be the last!!
+“Made this yesterday for the first time, won’t be the last!!
 My family LOVED this, it was so tasty, the meat was so tender and delicious.
-We used Portuguese buns, and added sautedd onions and peppers, YUMMY!!"Trish, blog comment
+We used Portuguese buns, and added sauteed onions and peppers, YUMMY!!”Trish

 We did have leftovers and this recipe is so versatile that I was able to re-purpose the leftovers into more delicious dinners.

 To use up the leftovers, I chopped the beef and added it to pasta sauce and served over spaghetti.
 I also used the leftover beef in grilled cheese, served with tomato soup, which was amazing!

 The next time I make this crockpot pulled beef, I am going to try it as the base for a shepherd’s pie or pot pie!
 I love how versatile beef recipe is.

 - 2 tablespoons of olive oil

 - 3-4 pounds beef chuck roast